nonsignificantp/whatsparser/README.md

 # WhatsParser
-## From WhatsApp chats to pandas data frame made easy
+## From WhatsApp chats to pandas dataframe made easy

 WhatsParser is a tool for parsing `.txt` chat files rendered by the WhatsApp messaging App.
 Is intended to make the shift from WhatsApp data to pandas dataframe as rapid as possible.
-Reading and parsing the `.txt` file is as simple as:
+Reading and parsing the `.txt` file is done like this:

 ```python
 from whatsparser import WhatsParser